Afrasiab Mehdi Hashmi

-Personal life
+Early life

 Hashmi was born in Muzaffargarh District, near Multan in southern Punjab and received his education from the Government College in Lahore.
 He is married to Asia Afrasiab.

-Diplomatic career
+Career

 Hashmi joined the Foreign Service of Pakistan in 1984.
 During his early years, he was posted at the Pakistani mission to the United Nations in New York; at Pakistan's embassy in Washington, D.C. from 1987 to 1991 as third secretary; at the Pakistani High Commission in New Delhi from 1994 to 1997 as first secretary; and at the Pakistani embassy in Vienna from 1997 to 2000 as first secretary, where he was also his country's Alternative Permanent Representative to the International Atomic Energy Agency (IAEA).
 From 2003 to 2006, he was a minister at the Pakistani embassy in Beijing and from 2006 to 2009, he served as Pakistan's Deputy High Commissioner to India.
 He also worked at the Ministry of Foreign Affairs in Islamabad as director for the Americas region, director-general for South Asia where he specialised on Indian affairs, and as staff officer for the Secretary-General of Foreign Affairs.

 As a diplomat, Hashmi is known for his "razor sharp memory" and his knack for predicting future events.
 He is also reportedly famed for his uncanny ability to read faces and predict what people are thinking.
 Due to this ability, he was part of a Pakistani delegation sent to New Delhi in February 2010 to hold Foreign Secretary-level talks.
 He was additionally sent by the Foreign Office to receive India's foreign secretary Nirupama Rao in Pakistan during her visit in June, in an attempt to find out what was on her mind.